-The Business Plan demonstrates that the investment proposals are fundable, subject to the assumptions within the plan, and that the HRA remains sustainable and viable over the thirty year period.
-The investment over the next 10 years has been maximised within the available
+The Business Plan demonstrates that the investment proposals are fundable, subject to the assumptions within the plan, and that the HRA remains sustainable and viable over the 30 year period.
+The investment over the next 10 years has been maximised within the available borrowing headroom, to within circa £3m by 2023/24.
+Headroom eases after that year.

-The funding of the programme over the next five years is highly dependent upon the timing and value of asset disposals that underpin the regeneration programme, along with substantial contributions from the Affordable Housing Fund.
+The funding of the programme over the next five years is highly dependent upon the timing and value of asset disposals (£271m) that underpin the regeneration programme, along with substantial contributions from the Affordable Housing Fund (£180m).